Spectral results for free random variables: Multiplicative case

 \begin{proof} The analysis of 0 is similar to the proof of Theorem \ref{xbtSpec.thm}, using \cite[Proposition 4.13]{EH} in place of \cite[Theorem 3.21]{EH}.
 If $\lambda$ is a nonzero point outside $\overline{\Sigma}_{t}$ and we assume $T(\lambda)>0,$ then Theorem \ref{xbtSpec.thm} tells us that $\lambda$ is outside the spectrum of $xb_{t}.$ Then the proof of Proposition \ref{multSpecPsi.prop} applies, using the injectivity of $f_{\gamma}$ obtained in \cite[Proposition 4.14]{EH}, showing that $f_{\gamma}(\lambda)$ is outside the spectrum of $xb_{t,\gamma}.$ \end{proof}

-\subsection{Acknowledgments}
+\subsection{Acknowledgments:}

 We thank Jorge Garza-Vargas and Benson Au for useful discussions on a related problem that motivated this line of research.
 We thank Hari Bercovici for supplying the proof of Lemma \ref{invertibility.lem} and we thank Ping Zhong for several helpful comments.
+We also thank the referees for a careful reading of the paper and offering useful suggestions and corrections.